Lame HackTheBox Walkthrough

 $ nmap -sC -sV -oN lame_scan 10.10.10.3

-Nmap scan revealed that ports 21
+Nmap scan revealed ports 21

 , 22